3raxton/Playbox/README.md

 ### **If there is any other problem, please refer to the <a href="https://github.com/Pe8er/Playbox.widget"  target="_blank">Playbox.widget Repo</a> to help troubleshoot your problem.**

-Hopefully the Homesick theme helps improve your use of Mailspring and treats you well!
+Hopefully the Homesick theme helps improve your use of Übersicht and treats you well!
 Cheers!